What’s Holding You Back from Taking the Next Step towards Pain Recovery?

 It may also be - as we’re about to embark on a recovery process that views events & relationships from the past, & that may still be contributing to our current emotional turmoil & thus symptoms - it feels as though the emotions are going to be too overwhelming to cope with.

 Emotions themselves cannot physically hurt you.
-They are sensations - eg tensions, tinglings, that your mindbody creates for you to feel.
-Taking small, gentle steps first to review events with only a small emotional charge is a good place to start.
-Allow yourself the opportunity to feel those sensations floating inside your body for 1-2 minutes - & you may find the sensations & thus emotions “evaporate”.
+They are sensations - eg tensions, tinglings, niggles - that your mindbody creates for you to feel.
+Taking small, gentle steps first to review events that only have a small emotional charge for you, is a good place to start.
+Allow yourself the opportunity to feel those sensations floating inside your body for 1-2 minutes, without judgement or without trying to change them - & you may find the sensations & thus emotions “evaporate”.

 Our Guilt, Shame or Anger